 Our Board of Directors has adopted a director compensation policy for non-employee directors, which provides for the compensation of non-employee directors with cash and equity compensation.
-Under the policy, each non-employee director receives an annual board service retainer of \$130,000.
-The chairperson of each of our Audit Committee and our Compensation Committee receives additional annual committee chair service retainers of \$20,000 and \$10,000, respectively.
-Members of our Audit Committee and our Compensation Committee receive additional annual cash retainers of \$10,000 for each such committee of which they are a member, in addition to any amounts that such members may receive for service as chairperson.
+For 2020, under the policy, each non-employee director received an annual board service retainer of \$130,000.
+The chairperson of each of our Audit Committee and our Compensation Committee received additional annual committee chair service retainers of \$20,000 and \$10,000, respectively.
+Members of our Audit Committee and our Compensation Committee received additional annual cash retainers of \$10,000 for each such committee of which they are a member, in addition to any amounts such members received for service as chairperson.
+In December 2020, upon review of director compensation at peer technology companies and considering that the director compensation policy had not been updated since our IPO in 2017, we amended the director compensation policy to provide for an annual board service retainer of \$250,000 and eliminated any additional retainers for committee memberships and committee chair service.

 The annual retainers set forth above are paid one-half in the form of cash and one-half in the form of fully-vested shares of our Class A common stock to be issued pursuant to our 2017 Plan.
 The number of shares of Class A common stock is determined by dividing the dollar amount of retainers to be paid in shares by the fair market value per share of our common stock on the date the retainer is payable, rounded down to the nearest whole share.
 All equity awards under this policy are also subject to the limitations on compensation payable to non-employee directors set forth in our 2017 Plan.
 The annual retainers are paid or granted, as applicable, in equal quarterly installments in advance on the first day of each fiscal quarter in which the service occurs.
 Non-employee directors who join our Board of Directors at a time other than the first day of a fiscal quarter are paid and granted a prorated portion of the annual retainer.
 We also reimburse all reasonable out-of-pocket expenses incurred by non-employee directors in attending meetings of our Board of Directors or any committee thereof.

-2019 Director Compensation Table
+2020 Director Compensation Table

-The following table shows for the fiscal year ended December 31, 2019 certain information with respect to the compensation of all non-employee directors of the Company.
+The following table shows for the fiscal year ended December 31, 2020 certain information with respect to the compensation of all non-employee directors of the Company.
 Matthew Calkins, our Chief Executive Officer, and Robert Kramer, our General Manager, are also members of our Board of Directors, but they do not receive any additional compensation for their service as directors.
-Mr. Calkins's and Mr. Kramer's compensation as Named Executive Officers are set forth above under "2019 Summary Compensation Table."
+Mr. Calkins's and Mr. Kramer's compensation as Named Executive Officers are set forth above under "2020 Summary Compensation Table."

 Name Fees Earned or Paid in Cash (\$) Stock Awards (1) (\$) Total (\$) A.G.W.
-"Jack" Biddle, III 70,041 69,959 140,000 Prashanth "PV" Boccassam 70,041 69,959 140,000 Michael G. Devine 80,071 79,929 160,000 Barbara "Bobbie" Kilberg 70,041 69,959 140,000 Michael J. Mulligan 80,071 79,929 160,000
+"Jack" Biddle, III 70,119 69,881 140,000 Prashanth "PV" Boccassam 70,119 69,881 140,000 Michael G. Devine 80,091 79,909 160,000 Barbara "Bobbie" Kilberg 70,119 69,881 140,000 Michael J. Mulligan 80,091 79,909 160,000

-(1) The value disclosed is the aggregate grant date fair value of 2,016 shares of Class A common stock granted to each of Messrs.
-Biddle and Boccassam and Ms. Kilberg and 2,303 shares of Class A common stock granted to each of Messrs.
+(1) The value disclosed is the aggregate grant date fair value of 1,502 shares of Class A common stock granted to each of Messrs.
+Biddle and Boccassam and Ms. Kilberg and 1,718 shares of Class A common stock granted to each of Messrs.
 Devine and Mulligan, computed in accordance with FASB ASC Topic 718.
 The number of shares of Class A common stock granted to each director was set using the closing price of our common stock as of the grant date.